benzookapi/shopify-barebone-app-sample/docs/10-checkoutui.md

 ## How It Works

 The primary upsell module reads `barebone_app.url` and `barebone_app_upsell.product_id` from the metafields declared in its TOML file.
 Because subscribed values can initially be empty and can update repeatedly, effects guard against missing values and must remain idempotent.
 Product data comes from the shared `/postpurchase` server endpoint.
-The module can then create a separate Storefront API cart link or add a selected variant to the active checkout.
+The module can then call [`cartCreate`](https://shopify.dev/docs/api/storefront/unstable/mutations/cartCreate) to create a separate Storefront API cart link or add a selected variant to the active checkout.

 The validation module uses checkout settings for an IP address, blocking message, and quantity threshold.
 Its buyer-journey interceptor returns `{behavior: 'block'}` only when a configured condition is active; otherwise it returns `{behavior: 'allow'}`.
 Address autocomplete is a target function that returns a bounded list of structured suggestions rather than rendering a normal block.